Florida Business Uses Quonset Hut For Food and Farming

 “We wanted to get something that would tolerate a lot of wind shear,” he said.
 “The first two years we had the building up, we saw pretty close to direct hit hurricanes and the buildings never had any issues with it holding up.”

-Every SteelMaster structure comes with a set of State Stamped Engineered Blueprints that meet all local building codes and loads requirements.
+Every SteelMaster structure comes with a set of State Stamped Engineered Blueprints that meet local loads requirements.
 All designs and calculations are stamped by a licensed, professional engineer.

 “It was easy with the engineered drawings to go through the city down here and show it was up to snuff for going up,” he said.